 Also known as Luce Line Trail, Luce Line State Trail, or Luce Line Regional Trail, the Minnesota Department of Natural Resources maintains this shared-use path.

-It is also ideal for birdwatchers or cyclists to catch glimpses of their favorite bird.
+It is also ideal for birdwatchers or cyclists to catch glimpses of their favorite birds.
 You might spy the Yellow Warbler or the stunning Baltimore Oriole in their natural environment.

 The downside to exploring the Luce Line Trail on foot is that once you get among the secluded canopy of trees, you might forget about time and distance.
 Before you know it, you might have walked for miles and had a bit of a tour back.
 Remember to bring your camera for photo ops.

 9. Arts and Culture

 Hutchinson has a great art vibe and offers great historic walking tours.
 Contact the HACCT for information on upcoming city tours or their next living history cemetery tour, usually scheduled for September.

 Believe it or not, supporting local talent in the arts is like contributing to history.
-Without art, the world view of life is soulless, and it would be boring as hell if history were all about stats and facts.
+Without art, the worldview of life is soulless, and it would be boring as hell if history were all about statistics and facts.

 10. Crow River Golf Club and Oakdale Golf Club

 Both clubs offer wedding venues or private function opportunities and excellent facilities to make any event shine.
-The menus are succulent and tempting, the ambiance and atmosphere, catered by expert staff, unforgettable.
+The menus are succulent and tempting, and the ambiance and atmosphere, catered by expert staff, are unforgettable.

 These clubs are fully equipped and constantly improved; these top-notch clubs offer driving ranges, pro shops, lessons, putting greens, short game facilities, and superb clubhouse restaurants to finish the game.

 11. Clay Coyote Gallery and Pottery

 Clay Coyote offers not only exceptionally fine, handmade pottery that is beautiful and practical, but they also fosters emerging artists and keeps an ancient art form of fire clay alive.